BanchouBoo/lucky/README.md

 ## api
 - `lucky.bind(bind_string, { ... })` - bind a modifier+key/mouse button combination
 - `lucky.cmd(command, arg1, arg2, ...)` - run a command directly, with function argument being a new argument to the command
-- `lucky.shell(command_string)` - runs `command_string` under the system's shell, useful if you want to use environment variables, subshells, pipelines, file redirects, etc. which are not available when running a command through `cmd`
+- `lucky.shell(command_string)` - runs `command_string` under the system's shell, useful if you want to use subshells, pipelines, file redirects, etc. which are not available when running a command through `cmd`
 - `lucky.is_root(window_id)` - returns true if `window_id` is the root window
 - `lucky.get_root()` - returns the ID of the root window (based on the currently focused window)
 - `lucky.get_parent_window(window_id)` - return the ID of the immediate non-root parent of `window_id`, if no parent exist return `window_id`